Facial recognition used to identify Lafayette Square protester accused of assault

 Glenn F. Ivey, an attorney for Peterson, declined to comment on the allegations or make his client available for an interview.

 Such cases are becoming more common.
-In Miami, police reportedly used facial recognition software to identify a woman accused of throwing rocks at officers during a protest.
-Philadelphia police also used social media images and facial recognition software to track down protesters accused of vandalizing police cars.
+In Miami, the local NBC station reported that police used facial recognition software to identify a woman accused of throwing rocks at officers during a protest.
+Philadelphia police also used social media images and potentially facial recognition software to track down protesters accused of vandalizing police cars, The Washington Post previously reported.

 Kishon McDonald, a protester who was at Lafayette Square on June 1 and is among a group suing authorities over their actions, said the use of facial recognition software would make him think twice about attending another protest.